DNA-Connectivity-IoT/DNA-IoT/aws/README.md

 3. Build python code with pybuilder that generates zip file
 4. Run the cloudformation update

-Code resides in the folder api-gateway/src/main/python/proxy_handler.py.
+Code resides in the folder api-gateway/src/proxy_handler.py.
-To build the source code run the following commands
+To create new lambda package after modification on the proxy_handler.py do the following in the api-gateway folder
 ```
 pip install virtualenv
-python -m virtualenv -p python venv
+virtualenv -p /usr/bin/python2.7 env
 source venv/bin/activate
-pip install pybuilder
+pip install -r requirements.txt
-pyb lambda package
+cp -rf src dist
+cp -rf env/lib/python2.7/site-packages/* dist
+cd dist
+zip -r ../proxy_bundle.zip .
 ```

-Now you should have a new lambda.zip file that can be uploaded and deployed.
+Now you should have a new proxy_budle.zip file that can be uploaded and deployed.
 If you have already deployed the lambda, you can leave out the parameters-overrides in the later command.
 ```
 aws cloudformation package --template-file api-gateway/cloudformation/infra-swagger.yaml --s3-bucket <NameYourBucket> --output-template-file api-gateway/cloudformation/packaged-template.yaml